-SPC: From Chaos To Wiping the Floor by Lynne Hare (who also was the 1997 Hunter Award winner)
+SPC: From Chaos To Wiping the Floor [broken link removed 🙁 it will be nice when sites start to realize breaking links is not acceptable] by Lynne Hare (who also was the 1997 Hunter Award winner)

 Shewhart based control chart limits more on the economics of change than on underlying probabilities.
 Ever the empiricist, Shewhart seems not to have trusted probability limits alone.